SunnyW1/Draft/content/research/Mote2/index.md

 The issue regarding the phase identification of the plan-view images is an ongoing process.
 My current focus is on using average line profiles within the plan-view images.
 With the line profiles from experimental data, I use curve-fitting to identify various linear combinations of profiles, taken from simulated images, that yield results similar to experimental data.

-# Note
-I am currently having difficulty uploading images, but there will be 2-3 images for every project subcategory